 2. Proteins: structure and functional properties

-3. Fats and lipids types: modification and uses.
+3. Fat and lipid types: modification and uses.

 Each part contains lectures, various types of group work and laboratory experiments.

-- Have advanced knowledge of structure and functional properties of proteins, polysaccharides and lipids from various vegetable and animal raw materials (both traditional; milk, meat, fish, cereals, soy and a variety of "new"; legumes, algae etc.).
+- Students will acquire advanced knowledge of structural and functional properties of proteins, polysaccharides and lipids from various plant, microbial sources and from raw material of animal origin

-- Can evaluate the use and suitability of proteins, polysaccharides and lipids from various vegetable and animal raw materials for both existing and new innovative food and feed products.
+- Students can evaluate the use and suitability of proteins, polysaccharides and lipids from various vegetable, microbial and animal raw materials for both existing and new innovative food and feed products.

-- Can use various digitalization tools for 3-D visualization of proteins and polysaccharides.
+- Students will acquire competence in modeling tools for 3-D visualization of proteins and polysaccharides.

 Written and oral feedback on students' written and oral presentationsTeachers are available at scheduled times for guidance and discussionTeachers can be contacted via email in CANVAS

-Students who have not completed KJB210 must acquire knowledge in key parts of the food chemistry part of this course.
+Students who have not completed one of these courses must acquire knowledge in key parts of the food chemistry.
 This is done as a self-study at the start of MVI310.
 In order to participate in MVI310, knowledge must be documented in the form of a home exam.
-Students who have little experience with the analyzes used in the course's lab exercises must attend compulsory lectures and training at the start of MVI310.

 MVI273 Milk and milk processing